replay-framework/replay/README.md

 #### Requirements

-At least JDK 11, and at most JDK 17 (as we are stuck at Hibernate 5.6 which does not support JDK versions beyond 17).
+JDK 17 (as we are stuck at Hibernate 5.6 which does not support JDK versions beyond 17).

 ## Getting started